 Chopstick Etiquette After a Meal

 When finished eating, place your chopsticks neatly across the bowl or rest them on a chopstick holder.
-Never lay them across your plate or table.
+Never lay them across your plate or table, and don’t stick them into food.

 Japanese vs. Chinese Chopstick Etiquette